jonathanstyu/jonathanstyu.github.com/_posts/reviews/2015-08-11-a-half-year-in-books.md

 **[Oil and Gas Production in Nontechnical Language](https://www.goodreads.com/book/show/766743.Oil_Gas_Production_in_Nontechnical_Language)**

 There is not a lot of information out there about oil drilling - something that I want to know more about.
-I am excited to understand more about this mysterious but super technologically advanced field.
+I am excited to understand more about this mysterious but technologically advanced field.

 ---